Search here...

 noun

-a person who travels widely in the north & beyond
+a person who travels extensively through the north regions & beyond

 wordplay on globetrotter